Here the sun rises… (Chapter 2)

 Despite all these hardships, the dark expressions on Ranjana’s face didn’t linger in Minu’s mind.
 What really troubled her was when she couldn’t manage milk for her daughter.
 She constantly thought of finding a way to earn some money.
 If only she could get a tutoring job.
 Just then, she received an offer from a neighbor to tutor her two daughters.
 The family lived next door, making it convenient for Minu to call the girls over when needed, and she could manage the work around her own household chores.

 Now, she earned two hundred rupees from tutoring.
-She set aside one *poa* of milk each time, costing her one hundred and twenty rupees.
+She set aside one poa (handful amount, approximately 20-30 ml) of milk each time, costing her one hundred and twenty rupees.
 Sometimes Sarit himself covered the cost, and Minu saved the money when that happened.
 But whenever Sarit needed cash, he would dip into her savings.

 It was lunchtime, and Sarit had arrived to eat.
 Minu spread a mat on the floor for him.
 In front of him was a bowl of fish curry, with some rice on the side.
 A few ants were busy carrying away the rice, forming a line along the wall, all the way to the window frame.
 Sarit washed his hands over the plate and asked Minu for a towel while letting out a loud burp.
 He mentioned that a consignment of betel leaves would be sent to Dhaka, and he needed to go along.
 However, he was short on the travel expenses.

-Minu, who was gathering the leftovers from the floor, thought to herself—*there it is, those two hundred rupees again.* Why Sarit always had his eyes on that money, she couldn’t understand.
+Minu, who was gathering the leftovers from the floor, thought to herself—”there it is, those two hundred taka again.”
+Why Sarit always had his eyes on that money, she couldn’t understand.
 After serving her mother-in-law, Minu went to check in the cupboard for the money.
 She searched under the bedsheet as well but couldn’t find it anywhere.
 She even checked if it had fallen somewhere, but still, it was nowhere to be seen.

 Seeing her frantically searching, Asha Mitra came over to the side of the bed and remarked, “If you keep the household’s things carefully, such things won’t happen.
 Do you even have any sense of responsibility in this house, daughter-in-law?”